Polifev/gallimimus/README.md

 </html>
 ```

 Here is the most simple example that you can have.
 You have to declare every component that you want to use before calling the ``load`` method of the Gallimimus instance.
 When the page will be built, the ``<div>`` element marked with *data-component* will be **replaced** by your custom component.
 Because of internal reasons, the best practice is to use a ``<div>`` element as holder for the *data-component* directive.
+Note that every data-* special attribute attached to the holder will be transmitted to the component (ex: *data-foreach* for duplicating the component).

 Well, this is good but can we go further with this component system ?
 Let's try to give it a some data :